 The Intensive Outpatient Program (IOP) is a structured outpatient program designed for individuals whose alcohol and/or alcohol/drug problems have progressed into middle or late stages of addiction.
 It is an alternative approach to the inpatient rehabilitation or traditional outpatient programs.

 There is a Combined group for the men and women that are participating in the IOP program.
-We feel that it is important to separate the Men and Women into two groups so that they feel more comfortable talking about their issues in group and to their counsel.
+We feel that it is important to the Men and Women to feel comfortable talking about their issues in group and to their counsel.

 Program Length and Expectations

 Initial involvement may be up to five (5) days per week for three (3) hours per day depending on individual needs.
 This will be for a minimum of 6-weeks.
 During this time, the individual is expected to show up, participate and test negative on all random alcohol and drug screens.
 As the individual makes progress in treatment and completes their 6-weeks, they are reevaluated by treatment team to determine whether or not they are appropriate for a decrease in treatment, or if they are going to continue at the IOP level for another 6-weeks.
 Through progress and participation, the individuals in IOP will work with their primary counselor and the multidisciplinary treatment team to determine what other programs offered may be beneficial to them.

 Who Will Benefit from the IOP Program?

 - Individuals who have failed to maintain recovery following inpatient treatment or lower level outpatient treatment

 - Individuals whose alcohol and/or drug behaviors may bring them to be involved with the criminal justice system

 The IOP is a highly structured program that can meet up to five (3) days per week.
 Each group day includes three (3) hours of treatment sessions to include, but are not limited to:

 Individual Evaluation and Assessment for: